About Irum Jones:

 A: Well, that is our currency, right?
 Happiness is a currency as well.
 Currency can take you very far if you have the right mindset, but it is a resource.
 For us to do great things or improve our lives while also bringing it back to our community to improve the lives of others, we must know how to use our resources wisely.
 If we can teach that about currency, then we need to practice those disciplines starting with money.
 After that, we can teach that about other resources as well.
 Financial Literacy to me is not only about future planning or setting yourself up so that you are not living paycheck to paycheck.
 It is also about understanding investments and having a thought process to support your basic needs versus what you want.
 I feel like financial literacy is the cornerstone for getting people out of a cycle.
 It could be a negative cycle like domestic violence, and it can help prevent them from getting into a cycle in the first place.
 Sometimes, it is a ticket out of circumstances like that.

 As capable functioning adults, as informal or formal mentors, it is important to love and be protective of these students.
 We must be careful with the conversations we have with them too.
 People forget that some of these children have never been the center of the universe for anyone.
 They must realize and make them understand that they are the center of their own universe.
 They are worth it!
 From there, you will see breakthroughs happen.
 You will be able to see talents and abilities.
 You can seriously prevent people from going to jail, you can prevent people from so many different things.
 Sometimes their talents have been pushed down so much that they do not even know what they are good at.
-Volunteers should understand that these sensitive issues could come up and you will see impact.
-You have power as a volunteer even with something so simple that you might say.
+Volunteers should understand that these sensitive issues could come up and you will see impact – the last thing you say.
+You have power as a volunteer.

 Q: Can you share your personal career journey?
 What challenges have you had to overcome?
 What have you learned?

-All those low moments for kids in the same situation that I was once in, once you lose hope, it becomes a different life, and it is hard to pull yourself out of that type of dark.
+All those low moments for kids in the same situation that I once was in, once you lose hope, it becomes a different life, and it is hard to pull yourself out of that type of dark.
 I do not want a child to go through that at all.
-I prefer to be on the preventative side with education.
+I prefer to be on the preventative side rather than once our kids our damaged through the other piece of experience.

 Q: What's some advice that you would give to students or anyone for that matter?